 That works out to an absurdly low price of C$13 per year.
 Even if you only travel once a year, saving that much time can make that $13 worth it.

 The fee is for the application and is non-refundable.
 So if you are not accepted into the program, you still have to pay.
-You have to pay by credit card online (which you should obviously always do for everything anyway).
+You have to pay online, by credit card only (which you should obviously always do for everything anyway to earn travel rewards).

-With the $100 NEXUS credit the 2 premium cards offer, you can charge the NEXUS fee for 2 people and have only a small amount to pay (the NEXUS credit is not limited to the NEXUS fee of the credit card holder only).
+With the $100 NEXUS credit the 2 premium cards offer, you can charge the NEXUS fee for 2 people and have only a small amount left to pay (the NEXUS credit you get can be used for other travelers’ NEXUS fee, not just for the credit card holder only).